 Albert Hall museum ticket price

-Albert Hall ticket price is Rs.
-40 for nationals and Rs.
-30 for students when presented with student ID.
-But what’s interesting is that you get a composite ticket option to explore other places to see in Jaipur.
-You not only pay a smaller amount but all skip lines.
+What’s interesting is that you get a composite ticket option to explore other places to see in Jaipur.
+You not only pay a smaller amount but also skip lines.

 Albert Hall museum timings